access-ci-org/Toolkit-Docs/docs/toolkits/vc-installation.md

 ## Intro

-This repo contains scripts and ansible playbooks for creating a virtual cluster in an Openstack environment, specifically aimed at the XSEDE Jetstream resource.
+This repo contains scripts and ansible playbooks for creating a virtual cluster in an Openstack environment, specifically aimed at the ACCESS Jetstream2 resource.

 The basic structure is to have a single instance act as headnode, with compute nodes managed by SLURM via the openstack API.